 Blood Test: Follicle Stimulating Hormone (FSH)

 In kids, FSH levels are normally low.
-As puberty approaches (usually between ages 10 and 14), the brain produces gonadotropin-releasing hormone (GnRH), which starts the changes toward sexual maturity.
-GnRH signals the pituitary gland to release two puberty hormones into the bloodstream: FSH and luteinizing hormone (LH).
-Doctors often order a test for LH when ordering a blood test for FSH.
+As puberty approaches (usually between ages 10 and 14), the brain makes gonadotropin-releasing hormone (GnRH), which starts the changes toward sexual maturity.
+GnRH signals the to release two puberty hormones into the bloodstream: FSH and luteinizing hormone (LH).

-The test may also be used to check for damage or disease of the testes or ovaries, pituitary gland, or hypothalamus, an almond-sized area of the brain that links the nervous system with the hormone-producing endocrine system.
+The test also can check for damage or disease of the testes or ovaries, pituitary gland, or hypothalamus, an area of the brain that links the nervous system with the hormone-making endocrine system.

 In adults, FSH levels can also help doctors evaluate fertility issues and menstrual problems.

-If you have questions about the FSH test, speak with your doctor.
+If you have questions about the FSH test or what the results of the test mean, talk to your doctor.